Learn all about primary schools in Switzerland, from the different curriculums to costs and enrollment process.

 However, to find the right school, parents also need to consider the languages they want their children to speak and the level of cultural immersion.
 To help you with this critical decision, this article will cover the following topics:

-- The education system in Switzerland
+- The primary education system in Switzerland

-- Primary schools in Switzerland
+- State/public primary schools in Switzerland

-- Secondary schools in Switzerland
+- Private primary schools in Switzerland

-- International schools in Switzerland
+- Boarding schools in Switzerland

 - Useful resources

-The education system in Switzerland
+The primary education system in Switzerland

-Primary schools in Switzerland
+State/public primary schools in Switzerland

 The curriculum in state primary schools in Switzerland

-Costs of public primary schools in Switzerland
+Pros and cons of state schools in Switzerland

 Applying to state primary schools in Switzerland

-That said, schools generally begin accepting students from the age of six.
-As such, if a child turns six before the specific date – usually July 31 – they can begin attending primary school in the autumn.
-However, the teachers will meet with the parents in the winter to reassess whether the child has the maturity and level of development needed to continue in school.
+That said, schools generally begin accepting students from six for primary school or four for kindergarten.
+Schools can admit pupils throughout the year, but they prefer to do it at the beginning of a term or at least with one month’s notice.
+Usually, if a child turns six before 31 July, they start at their local primary school in the following autumn.
+The teachers will then meet with the parents in the winter to assess whether the child has the required level of maturity and development to start their schooling.

-Secondary schools in Switzerland
+Private primary schools in Switzerland